Johann Obiang: Troyes

 On 9 June 2016, he initialled a two-year contract for ES Troyes AC.

-He made his debut under the Trojan jersey on 29 July 2016 against Sochaux at the Stade de l'Aube.
-A first season under the colors of Troyes that will see Obiang compete in a total of 26 matches in all competitions.
-In this 2016-2017 season, he will also experience the joys of the climb with the accession to Ligue 1 after going through a round-trip barrage match against FC Lorient (18th of Ligue 1).
+He made his debut for Troyes on July 29, 2016, wearing the Trojan jersey in a match against Sochaux at the Stade de l'Aube.
+During his first season with Troyes, Obiang appeared in 26 matches across all competitions.
+The 2016–2017 campaign proved memorable, as he celebrated promotion to Ligue 1 following a dramatic two-legged playoff against FC Lorient, who had finished 18th in the top flight.

 On 5 August 2017, he contested his first League 1 match against Stade Rennais FC in the first day of the championship.
 Nevertheless, blocked by his competitor Charles Traoré, he will play only 8 games in this season, which will see his club relegated to Ligue 2.

 In the 2018-2019 season, he will make 25 appearances in Ligue 2 under the Troyes jersey.
 The club will finish third in the championship but will fail in its quest for a climb following a defeat in the roadblocks against RC Lens.
 At the end of the season, Obiang will not be extended by the wooden club and will find himself free to engage wherever he wants.